How GTM Strategies Work for Manufacturing Companies

 3. Pricing Strategy & Sales Channels

-Pricing Strategy:
+Pricing Strategy: Competitive Pricing Analysis

-- Cost-Based Pricing: Determine the cost of production and add a markup to ensure profitability.
+- Cost Based Pricing: Determine the cost of production and add a markup to ensure profitability.

 Sales Channels: